Propulsion-Power-TU-Delft/PyShockflow/README.md

-# PyShockTube #
+# PyShockflow #

 ### What is this repository for? ###

-* Resolution of shock tube problems for ideal and real gases.
+* Resolution of quasi-1D flow problems for ideal and real gases.
 * Learning of numerical flux details, effects and implementation.
 * Implementation and testing of new numerical schemes to solve the 1D Euler Equations.
 * Study of non-classical gas dynamics effects.